There is more to Fight Club than meets the eye. I know this, because Tyler knows this.

 Remember what happened to Angel?
-Looks like the same thing to happened to the bartender, what a coincidence
+Looks like the same thing that happened to the bartender, what a coincidence

 Do you believe Chloe has cancer and that is why she is slowly dying?
 You’re not alone.

-Despite the practically universally held idea that Chloe has cancer, there is a lot of evidence to suggest she is actually HIV positive and suffering from AIDs.
-But she isn’t “she” at all, since Chloe does not exist and is just another figment of Jack’s imagination.
+Despite the almost universally held idea that Chloe has cancer, there is a lot of evidence to suggest she is instead HIV positive and suffering from AIDs.
+But Chloe isn’t a “she” at all, since Chloe likely does not exist and is just another figment of Jack’s imagination.

-The first evidence that Chloe is HIV positive is the support group.
-The support group we meet Chloe at is called “Partners in Positivity” a pretty obvious reference to the group being for HIV positive people.
-If the name of the support group isn’t a direct enough implication this is the focus of the support group, there is text immediately beneath the name that says “Thanks for sharing!”
+The first evidence that Chloe may be HIV positive is the name of the support group.
+The support group we meet Chloe at is called “Partners in Positivity” a pretty on-the-nose reference to it being a support group for HIV positive people.
+If the name of the support group does not seem like a direct enough implication this is a HIV support group, there is text immediately beneath the name that says “Thanks for sharing!”

-We can see the name of the group both when Marla and Jack are talking near the coffee dispenser and during the actual group meeting in the church where the support group name is written on a green chalk board.
+We can see the name of the support group when Marla and Jack are talking near the coffee dispenser and during the actual group meeting in the church as the support group name is written on a green chalk board in the background.

 Another less direct, but more symbolic link to Chloe having AIDs is what Tyler says about masturbation.